 Because of their small tummy size, newborns need to be fed frequently to get the required nutrients.
 Breastfeeding babies shouldn’t go longer than two to four hours during the day and four hours at night without feeding, and for formula-fed babies, it is three to four hours.
 The frequent waking up and other hunger cues are indications that you need to feed the baby.

 However, some babies are non-demanding or placid and may not show interest in feeding every two to three hours.
-For such babies, it is advised not to wait for more than three hours between feedings, and you need to wake the baby to feed it, especially in the first two weeks (3).
+For such babies, it is advised not to wait for more than four to five hours between feedings, and you need to wake the baby to feed it, especially in the first few weeks (3).
 Clues such as the color and duration of urine and stools might help tell if your baby is being fed sufficiently.
 Try to set the alarm, and diligently wake them up for a feed every two hours.

 Remember, if your newborn gains enough weight, poops on time, and shows normal vital signs, you need not worry about them snoozing for a few more hours (while diligently following the feeding routine).